-A student seeking examination accommodation for permanent or temporary functional limitation(s) due to a physical impairment, medical issue, or other is addressed in accordance with the Academic Accommodation Policy.
-Requests for examination accommodations are also considered for pregnancy, breastfeeding, need for assistive devices (e.g. hearing aids, wheelchair, etc.) and other reasons on a case-by-case basis.
+Requests for examination accommodations due to permanent or temporary functional limitations arising from physical impairments, medical issues, or other circumstances will be addressed in accordance with the Academic Accommodation Policy.
+Accommodations related to pregnancy, breastfeeding, the need for assistive devices (such as hearing aids or wheelchairs), and other reasons will be considered on a case-by-case basis.

-Supplemental (Rewrite) Examinations:
+Supplemental (Rewrite) Examinations Full Course and Single-Term Courses: